simsim314/one-click-dense-pose/README.md

    much more useful for data processig as part of larger projects.

    *Note:* It run in parallel to optimize resources.
+   *Note:* Add -r True if you want to rescale all images to max_dime = 512 if higher
 ## Contributions Welcome

 Welcome to contribute here or to the original or fork and do whatever you want.